Compliance

 Only checking national PEPs

 Many companies only check German PEPs.
-But foreign PEPs, EU commissioners, and UN officials are also covered.
+But foreign PEPs, EU Commissioners, and UN officials are also covered.

 Overlooking family members